Why Every Solopreneur Needs an Intern from the Slash Generation

 Are Solopreneurs the Future in the New Normal?

 I read an interesting article by Jan Norman in the OC Register today on Solopreneurs.
 Yes, I get the OC Register and the LA Times delivered.
 I read the article after I scanned the New York Times and the Globe and Mail on my iPad.
-Yes there is still a hockey strike.

 Now I have written about How to Create a Job by starting a Consulting Career in the past, but there were a number of items in Jan Norman’s article that resonated with me.
 I was not really familiar with the term solopreneur.
 Guess I should read more.
 There are almost 17 million Solopreneurs in the country.
 That’s half the population of Canada.
 The army of Americans working independently grew by nearly one million in 2011.
 That is not surprising when the unemployment rate in California is 10.7%.